All Products

 • Each zone is an independent physical location within a region.
 No substantive differences exist between zones in the same region.

 • If the RDS instance resides in the same zone as the Elastic Compute Service (ECS) instance on which your application is deployed, these instances can deliver optimal performance.
-If the RDS instance and the ECS instance reside in different zones in the same region, the performance of the RDS instance and the ECS instance is slightly lower than the performance of the RDS instance and the ECS instance that reside in the same zone.
+If the RDS instance and the ECS instance reside in different zones in the same region, the performance is slightly lower than when they reside in the same zone.

 Specify the category (dedicated or general-purpose instance family).
 Then, specify the CPU cores, memory capacity, and maximum number of connections.